The Lot at Formosa

-Samuel Goldwyn Studio was the name that Samuel Goldwyn used to refer to the lot located on the corner of Formosa Avenue and Santa Monica Boulevard in West Hollywood, California, as well as the offices and stages that his company, Samuel Goldwyn Productions, rented there during the 1920s and 1930s.
-Originally, the location was the home to the Pickford–Fairbanks Studios, the United Artists Studio, and Warner Hollywood Studios, and its name since 2007, The Lot at Formosa.
+The Lot at Formosa is a television and movie studio lot located at the corner of Santa Monica Boulevard and Formosa Avenue in West Hollywood, California.
+Originally, the location was the home to the Pickford–Fairbanks Studios, and has had several names throughout the years: United Artists Studio, Samuel Goldwyn Studio, Warner Hollywood Studios, and with its name since 2007 being The Lot at Formosa.

 History

 Originally built in 1912 and controlled by independent producer Jesse D. Hampton by 1918, the site was acquired by Mary Pickford and Douglas Fairbanks and dubbed Pickford–Fairbanks Studios on February 15, 1919, creating blockbusters such as Robin Hood (1922) and The Thief of Bagdad (1924).
 Along with Charlie Chaplin and D.W.
 Griffith, Pickford and Fairbanks founded United Artists Corporation (UA) and renamed the property United Artists Studio, where independent films such as The Gold Rush (1925) and Scarface (1932) were filmed.
 The lot was being used by several independent producers, including Samuel Goldwyn, that distributed through United Artists.
 Although Goldwyn did not control the deed for the land, he and Joseph Schenck built many of the facilities on the lot.

 Schenck left United Artists in 1935, leaving his share of the deed to Goldwyn, and Fairbanks died in 1939, leaving his share to Pickford.
-When Goldwyn left United Artists in 1940, he sought to rename the lot Samuel Goldwyn Studio.
+When Goldwyn left United Artists in 1940, he sought to rename the lot Samuel Goldwyn Studio, as Samuel Goldwyn Productions was a major tenant.
 Pickford and Goldwyn fought over the name and ownership of the property until a court ordered that the lot be auctioned in 1955.
 The studio changed its name from United Artists Studio to Samuel Goldwyn Studio, where were filmed hits like Wuthering Heights (1939), The Little Foxes (1941), Guys and Dolls (1955), Some Like It Hot (1959), and West Side Story (1961).

 Frank Sinatra (long-term tenant) recorded several albums, four feature films, and his own variety show, The Frank Sinatra Show at the studio.
-His bungalow remains standing in the remains of the studio's backlot, now home of the LADWP.
+His bungalow remains standing in the remains of the studio's backlot, now home of the Los Angeles Department of Water and Power.

 James Mulvey, Goldwyn's most trusted business confidant and president of Samuel Goldwyn Inc., outbid Pickford for the property.
 The lot officially became Samuel Goldwyn Studio and remained so until Warner Bros. purchased the site in 1980, naming it Warner Hollywood Studios.